sarahsamdo/sarahsamdo.github.io/_posts/2020-10-02-reflective-post.md

 This is my reflection on "What is Style?"

 I mentioned before that HTML and Markdown are two mark-up languages used for web development.
 While it is important to have languages that define what a piece of data is and languages that can do the job with a more simplified implementation, there is a need for languages that actually deal with the appearance of a web site.
 This week we covered the language Cascading Style Sheets, or CSS, which allows the manipulation of the web site's appearance.
-The style of a web
+The style of a web page is best developed using CSS because of the limitations of HTML and Markdown.

 I will be analyzing this [web page](https://www.w3schools.com/Css/).
 This web site contains information on the CSS language such as its applications, how to use it, and information on other languages.